Daandamhuis/daandamhuis.github.io/personal-website/src/pages/who-am-i.md

 # Daan Damhuis

 ### 📑 Summary
-I am a seasoned Business Intelligence Consultant with many years of experience in Microsoft Stack.
+I am a Business Intelligence Consultant with many years of experience in Microsoft Stack.
 Passionate about data and its potential to drive business success, I excel in data analysis, visualization, and machine learning.
 With a proven track record of delivering effective BI solutions to clients, I am constantly seeking new challenges and opportunities to grow in my field.
 My ambition is to take on a leadership role as Head of Analytics and Reporting.

 In addition to my professional pursuits, I also volunteer as a data analyst at Stichting Felice, where I leverage my skills and experience to make a positive impact on parents that have lost their child.
 Stichting Felice helped my wife and me when we lost our son Tijn.